sanjana-singamsetty/100-days-of-code/README.md

 - worked on caluculator ui and learnt about aws

 ## day 23
- - worked on login and signup page based on firebase
+ - worked on login and signup page ui

+ ## day 24
+ learnt about aws and created user id that is root user and iam user

+ ## day 25
+ --learn aboyut jetcompose library
+ -- make the firebase setup for app